techequitycollaborative/ca-leg-tracker/README.md

 # ca-leg-tracker

+:warning: _NOTE: This repository is no longer under active development.
+The content represents v1 efforts to develop a legislation tracker by TechEquity's Civic Tech volunteer team._ :warning:

 ## `database-scripts`
-Scripts in this folder are responsible for creating and dropping tables in the pSQL schema. **All DB design changes (ex: new fields, data type changes) need to be reflected in all `.sql` files.**
+Scripts in this folder generate the postgreSQL schemas and tables as the back-end of a legislation tracker.

+**Reminder: make sure that all DB design changes (ex: new fields, data type changes) are reflected in the .SQL files**

 ## `database-population`
 Scripts in this folder handle database population from external sources (anything not created by a tool user).
 Database population relies on configuration of a developer's credentials (see below).
 These credentials are ingested by `config.py` which is called by both `*_fetch.py` scripts.
-The fetching scripts are called by one or more `*_update.py` scripts.
+The results of the fetching scripts are used by one or more `*_update.py` scripts.

 Data that can't be sourced through OpenStates will be scraped by the relevant `*_scraper.py` or `*_parser.py` file.
-**The scripts in this folder are actively under construction.** Data population features are recorded in this repo's issues.

 ## Credentials
 Locally configure a `credentials.ini` file.
 For example: